 In a nutshell, it’s presently impossible to visit Japan unless you are a Japanese citizen or meet one of the few exceptions.
 That’s probably not going to apply to anyone reading this English language blog post, so let’s turn to what the future holds…

-A gradual reopening of Japan’s borders is now underway.
-Foreign residents are finally allowed to reenter Japan, albeit with quarantine and testing requirements.
+Despite this, a gradual reopening of Japan’s borders remains in process.
+Foreign residents are allowed to reenter Japan, albeit with quarantine and testing requirements.
 Reopening Japan’s borders to foreign residents was step one of their phased process.

-In addition to that, Japan unveiled a plan to roll out countermeasures and a travel program set up for international tourists by January 2021.
+Prior to all of the above updates, Japan unveiled a plan to roll out countermeasures and a travel program set up for international tourists by January 2021.
 Once these safety measures are in place, the government plans to lift Japan’s travel ban on foreign tourists on a trial basis beginning in April 2021.

 The proposed health safety measures aim to cover the three steps of a tourist’s “journey” to Japan from arrival to stay to departure.
 This would be done via the establishment of a health management map and a dedicated “Fever Health Consultation Support Centre.”